Cost to Replace Roof Tiles

 How often should I clean my roof?

-You should thoroughly clean your roof roughly once every three to five years or have a professional hired to undertake this work.
+You should thoroughly clean your roof roughly once every 3 to 5 years or have a professional hired to undertake this work.
 Any cleaning work should involve all of the essential safety steps as you’d need to perform any roofing work DIY.

 Sources